-1. Select the Tables tool if from the Tool palette, drag to draw a rectangle that is roughly the size of the final table, and then release the mouse button.
+1. Select the Table tool from the Tool palette, drag to draw a rectangle that is roughly the size of the final table, and then release the mouse button.
 The Table Properties dialog box displays.

 The Table Properties dialog box